top of page

 Below, we’ll get into the nuances of this vote to ban noncompetes, what it means for physicians in different settings and situations, and what to expect over the coming months and years.

-Disclaimer: Please do your own due diligence before making decisions based on this page.
+Disclaimer: Our content is for generalized educational purposes.
+Please do your own due diligence before making decisions based on this page.
 Nothing on this page constitutes formal or personalized legal advice.
 Laws vary based on location and while this information is accurate to the best of our knowledge, may not be up to date or apply in your location or practice setting or situation.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate, as many of the statements here are opinions.
+We are not formal financial, legal, or tax professionals, and you should consult these as appropriate, as many of the statements here are opinions.
 To learn more, visit our disclaimers and disclosures.

 Quick facts on what the FTC ban on noncompete clauses means for doctors